-We first tried this dip over the holidays and really liked the flavor, and I now keep a jar of roasted peppers on hand specifically to make this dip on short notice.
+We first tried this roasted red pepper dip over the holidays and really liked the flavor, and I now keep a jar of roasted red peppers on hand specifically to make this dip on short notice, but it's also delicious with home roasted red peppers.
 It's a good dip for parties, Bunco, or brunch and it pairs well with crackers or crudités.
 The base is sour cream, but the flavor comes from the garlic, peppers, and the balsamic vinegar reduction.
 In fifteen minutes you can have this prepared and then toss it into the refrigerator to let the flavors marry.
 It's a good make-ahead dip because the flavor gets better as it sits, just give it a good stir before serving.

 You can use dried basil if you can't find any fresh, just toss it in with the peppers and oil while cooking, but I prefer the flavor of the fresh basil.

 Roasted Red Pepper Dip

 - 2 roasted red bell peppers (drained and chopped)

 - 1 tablespoon balsamic vinegar

 - 1 tablespoon finely chopped fresh basil (or 1 teaspoon dried (see variations))

 - sea salt

 - In the skillet, heat the oil over medium heat and add the garlic, stirring for about 30 seconds.